-How to Know You Are Led by the Spirit
+How to Know if You Are Being Led by the Holy Spirit

 The Holy Spirit teaches and guides us according to God’s plan and purpose for our lives.
 One of the ways He does this is by convicting us of sin.
 Another way is by speaking to our heart and the witness of the Spirit.
 “The Spirit Himself bears witness with our spirit” (Romans 8:16).

 As Christians, we learn to listen to the voice of the Spirit as we grow in our faith.
 Being led by the Holy Spirit is a major characteristic of all believers and a practical part of living the Christian life.
 To be led by the Holy Spirit is to be obedient to Him as we hear His voice and sense His urgings in our spirit.

 Are You Being Led by the Holy Spirit?

 - Is it consistent with the Word of God?
 The Holy Spirit won’t direct us contrary to God’s Word (2 Timothy 3:16, 2 Peter 1:20-21).
 We must study, know and hide the Bible in our heart to have His discernment and wisdom.